DewmithMihisara/hello-shoes-pvt-ltd/README.md

 ## Contribution Guidelines
 Contributions to the project are welcome!
 Please follow the contribution guidelines:
-- Fork the repository and create a new branch for your feature or bug fix.
+- Fork the repository and create a new branchEntity for your feature or bug fix.
 - Make your changes and ensure all tests pass.
 - Submit a pull request with a detailed description of your changes and the rationale behind them.